laco57/AI-Robotic-arm/README.md

   ```sh
   source .venv/bin/activate
   ```
-#Now that you activated the virtual envirment you should see (venv) in your terminal
+#Now that you activated the virtual environment you should see (venv) in your terminal
 Now to installing the libraries

 * Install PySide6